Astrid Gjertsen: Parliament

 In 1969, she was elected as a deputy representative to the Norwegian Parliament from Aust-Agder, and later as a parliamentary representative in 1973, as a member of the Conservative Party.
 From 1978 to 1982, she served as the 2nd Deputy Chairman of the Right.

 In 1974, she served as a deputy representative to the United Nations General Assembly.
 In 1978, she served as a member of the parliamentary delegation to the Nordic Council.

 On 14 October 1981, she became the Minister of State in the Ministry of Consumers and Administration.
 She was one of four women in Kåre Willoch's cabinet.
 During her tenure, the telephone monopoly was disbanded; she supported deregulation, and supported allowing for longer shopping hours and Sunday shopping.

 On 18 April 1986, she resigned from her ministry position and was convicted for turning in NOK 32,061 worth of fraudulent taxi receipts.
 She was given a 45-day suspended sentence and paid the money back; the punishment was higher than usual due to her political position.
 Gjertsen stopped being a deputy representative in 1989.

 Later life

 In a 2013 ranking compiled by the political editors of Verdens Gang, Gjertsen was rated the ninth most important woman in Norwegian history.
-On 17 June 2020, she died in Bærum, Norway.
+On 17 June 2020, she died in Bærum Municipality, Norway.